 As proud as the Firm is of its attorneys' successes in the courtroom, it is equally proud of the counseling it is able to provide clients to keep them out of the courtroom.
 The cost of litigation for individuals and corporations can be far more than merely attorneys' fees and court costs.
 Risk management general advisory for clients is a cornerstone of FWL's practice.
 The Firm also assumes a proactive role educating professionals and non-professionals about evolving aspects of the law and how to navigate through the complexities of state and federal regulations.
 FWL attorneys regularly make presentations and publish articles regarding changes in the law and defense practice as part of meeting their professional responsibility to their colleagues, the courts and clients.

 For years, Martindale-Hubbell has consistently listed the Firm in its Bar Register of Preeminent Lawyers in recognition of FWL's adherence to the highest professional legal and ethical standards.
 Similarly, for several years Mike, as founding and managing Member, has been recognized by his peers through his selection to the American College of Trial Lawyers and The Best Lawyers in America.
-All of the members have been recognized by The Best Lawyers in America.
+In 2003, Tammy received the honor of being elected to the International Association of Defense Counsel, an honor not previously given to any female lawyer in West Virginia.
+Most of the members have been recognized by The Best Lawyer's in America.
+Three of the named partners are members of the International Association of Defense Counsel.
 These accolades have served to inspire FWL's young lawyers to continue pursuing the ideals of the Firm's Mission and provide the best representation they can to the Firm's clients.